aeb0084/Tails-of-Reproduction/README.md

 The statistical analyses were performed in R (version 3.5.1) using [downloadable code](Regeneration_publication.code.final.Rmd) in an R Markdown format.
 [Code output](Regeneration_publication.code.final.html) displays all statistical models, results, and figures produced.
 Note, you will have to download the HTML file to visualize the data output.

-Examples of required packages, statistical models, and plots used can be seen below:
+Examples of required packages, statistical models, and plots used can be seen below.
+Note: These are generalized examples produced for ease of adaptation.
+[Downloadable code](Regeneration_publication.code.final.Rmd) contains the specific models used for publication, and the output can be found in the [Code output](Regeneration_publication.code.final.html).

 ```ruby
 #Required Packages